Whether or not you realize it, by enrolling in Band, you have made more than 450 friends.

 There is a required band camp at the end of July at DHS.
 Once school starts, there are after-school rehearsals Wednesdays 6-9pm and Saturdays 10am-5pm in Gael Stadium at DHS.
 Percussionists and Colorguard members have additional rehearsals every Monday from 6-9pm.

 All days of camp are 9AM-5PM at DHS.
+See the Band Camp tab for dates.

 All students who miss all or some of band camp, will be considered alternates in the first movement of the field show, and will not be written into the drill or music.